 HOW CAN OUR KNOWLEDGE OF IMMUNITY BE USED TO OUR ADVANTAGE?

-In order to protect ourselves, our pets and our birds from
+In order to protect ourselves and our pets from infections,

-infections, an understanding of the different types of immunity allows us to
+an understanding of the different types of immunity allows us to take

 Innate immunity is a natural immunity to pathogens